VIN-y/MissChanger/UserMods/VIN-y/Miss_Stealthchanger/README.md

 # Miss Stealthchanger

 This is a mod to the Stealthchanger v1.1 to make it compatible with MissChanger's docking system.
+See it working via this [YouTube video](https://youtube.com/shorts/WBkSGx4JyOY?si=XXWXMF8TNKqw9jsA).

 ## Software: